logo

 User-friendly

 Nobody reads the manual for a report they use every day.
-4U Reports work the first time, without a walkthrough, a training session, or a "how do I use this?" message.
+User-friendly means the interaction is obvious enough that users see the opportunity to explore and take it, without being shown how.
+No walkthrough, no training session, no "how do I use this?" message.

 Stage 03